 There is a lot of confusion around acne and makeup.
 Whilst it is tempting to want to cover up a bad breakout with a thick foundation and concealer, this can make the matter worse.
 It’s not the foundation that’s causing the outbreak, it’s more likely to be the application that’s the problem.
+It’s also important to choose makeup products that are non-comedogenic and tested.
 Here are some of the common mistakes you might be making:

 Not prepping your skin correctly

 Whether you believe primers can prolong your makeup or not, there’s no doubt that they provide a protective barrier between your skin and the potentially pore-clogging foundation.
 They also seal in any treatment products you’ve applied.
 You can also use a moisturiser beneath your foundation for a similar reason.
 It is important that you check the ingredients of any foundations you apply over your prepped skin as some can block pores and actively cause acne-producing bacteria to grow.
 It’s always a good idea to look for the words “non-comedogenic” on product labels.